 In the case of disease or digestive problems, only a couple of courses of action work.
 A newly hatched chick has a slightly underdeveloped digestive system, so the best practice is to keep water and feed as clean as possible for the first two weeks.
 That is always true much beyond two weeks, but pullets and older birds have higher bacterial tolerances.

-Fortunately, diseases in chicks are infrequent and to bring in a vet for a single chick or two isn’t financially feasible or even productive.
-The best practice is to purchase from reputable feed-supply store or hatchery and simply feed medicated chick starter for the first two weeks or more.
+Fortunately, diseases in chicks are infrequent, and bringing in a vet for a single chick or two isn’t financially feasible or even productive.
+The best practice is to purchase from a reputable feed-supply store or hatchery and simply feed medicated chick starter for the first two weeks or more.

 Most feed-supply stores carry medicated chick starter at a reasonable price.
 The medication will at least prevent coccidiosis and other minor disorders.